adamkewley/jobson/jobson-docs/src/main/jekyll/commandline.md

   -v, --version          show the application version and exit
 ```

-The same pattern applies to subcommands:
+The `--help` argument also works with the other subcommands:

 ```bash
 $ jobson new --help